Battle of Aksu (717)

 The Battle of Aksu (撥換城之戰; معركة أقسو) was fought between the Umayyad Caliphate, and their Turgesh and Tibetan allies, against the Tang dynasty, and their Karluk and Western Turk allies.
-In 717 AD, the Umayyads, guided by their Turgesh allies, besieged Buat-ɦuɑn (Aksu) and Dai-dʑiᴇk-dʑiᴇŋ (Uqturpan) in the Aksu region of Xinjiang.
+On 15th August, 717 AD, the Umayyads, guided by their Turgesh allies, besieged Aksu (Buat-ɦuɑn) and Uqturpan (Dai-dʑiᴇk-dʑiᴇŋ) in the Aksu region of Xinjiang.
 Tang troops backed by their protectorates in the region attacked and routed the besieging Umayyads forcing them to retreat.

 Location

 The battle took place somewhere in the Xinjiang region near modern China's border with Kyrgyzstan.

 Background

-The first encounter between the Tang Chinese and the Umayyad Arabs had occurred in 715 AD when Ikhshid, the king of the Fergana Valley, was deposed with the help of the Umayyad Caliphate and a new king Alutar was installed on the throne.
-The deposed king fled to Kucha (seat of the Anxi Protectorate), and sought Chinese intervention.
-The Chinese sent 10,000 troops under Zhang Xiaosong to Ferghana.
-He defeated Alutar and the Umayyad occupation force at Namangan and reinstalled Ikhshid on the throne.
+The first encounter between the Tang Chinese and the Umayyad Arabs had occurred in 715 when Arab general Qutayba ibn Muslim (699-715) invaded the Fergana Valley for the second time, as a continuation of his conquests in Transoxiana: Bukhara in 709, Khwarezm and Samarkand in 712, Shash (Tashkent) in 713 and his first incursion into Ferghana in 714.
+After his conquest of Khujand, the Tibetan Empire allied with the Arabs.
+Together they deposed the Ikhshid (king of Ferghana), Baashak, and installed the Ferghanan prince Alutar as King.

-In 717 AD, the Arabs attacked Transoxiana again hoping to capture the Tang dynasty's Four Garrisons of Anxi district.
-The invading Umayyad forces captured several forts in Ferghana and had taken control of all of Ferghana.
-The Umayyads then captured Kashgar and proceeded on towards Aksu.
+The deposed Baashak fled east to the Tang, chased by an Arab raiding party to Kashgar - which the Arabs raided and then turned back.
+At Kucha, seat of the Anxi Protectorate, Baashak sought Chinese intervention.
+Meanwhile, the Arab position in Transoxiana was greatly weakened by the failed rebellion and death of Qutayba shortly after.